Seraclin/cs370/README.md

 For the Unity project folder itself, you can open it (`cs370/Game/Otherside`) via Unity Hub with editor version `2021.3.10f1` (other editor versions are not guaranteed to work).
 After loading the project, open the starting scene located at `Assets/Scenes/StartingScene` and press the play button to run the scene.
 To export the project, we used the WebGL build from Unity and exported a zip file to itch.io.

+## Random Dungeon Generation with Prefabs

+Random Dungeon generation for Singleplayer (Lobbies with only 1 player) works by utilizing Unity's Random Function.
+This is found in the scene RandomGenerationV3.
+Dungeon generation starts after loading in, using Unity's Random function to randomly pick a direction of up, down, left, or right in our grid-based tilemap to paint the tiles which in turn create the rooms in our dungeon.
+Scriptable objects are used to determine the size of the room based on iterations of the function.
+Similarly, rooms are connected with "corridors" that pick a direction and have X configurable length.
+At the end of a corridor's length, a new room or a new corridor is generated.

+Prefabs are generated in a similar fashion, taking data from the created "rooms" in order to find free tiles to place prefabs in certain coordinates.
+The end of the level, marked by a ladder sprite, moves you to the next scene which is the boss room scene.
+This is generated from the furthest point of the player spawn using Djikstra's algorithm to traverse through the dungeon and find the furthest node.

 ## Game Instructions